joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.1.9:
-    Improved resolving .apk for builds.
-    Improved not modifying projects if you have 'dont_modify_build_gradle' turned on.
-    Some improvements for building LibGdx projects.

 ADev-3.2.0:
     For Uninstall, if the device is asleep, it wakes up the display so that the Uninstall will work.